 Are you a nagging wife or husband?
 You might have turned nagging into a habit if you complain too much about the same thing.

-The best alternative will be to fix it yourself if your spouse is not ready to fix things instead of talking about it over and over again.
-There are a number of ways to stop nagging and get what you want.
+The best alternative is to fix it yourself if your spouse is not ready to fix things instead of talking about it repeatedly.
+There are several ways to stop nagging and get what you want.

-Sometimes, when I really desire things to be done or bought and hubby gives excuses or tells me it’s not necessary, I just go ahead to buy it.
-Sooner or later, he will come to realize it is a good decision.
+Sometimes, when I desire things to be done or bought and hubby gives excuses or tells me it’s not necessary, I just go ahead to buy it.
+Sooner or later, he will come to realise a good decision.

-Sometimes, indecision from the part of a partner could be linked to the inability to meet up at that time.
-You could step in and that will be a relief to him/her.
+Sometimes, indecision on the part of a partner could be linked to the inability to meet up at that time.
+You could step in, and that will relieve him/her.

 25. Giving up too early

-Marriage is like a goal you need to keep working on to be successful at.
+Marriage is like a goal you must keep working on to succeed.
 Don’t be a spouse who goes into a marriage, sees a problem and runs to the exit to quit as soon as possible.

-You could also try seeing a counsellor, listen to tapes/youtube videos of people that have been in your shoes, read books that relate to the problem or any other solution you can get.
+You could also try seeing a counsellor, listen to tapes/youtube videos of people in your shoes, read books that relate to the problem or find any other solution you can get.
 Then, fix it.

-If everyone had to run at the sight of problems, nobody would stay married today.
+Nobody would stay married today if everyone had to run at the sight of problems.

 26. Crushing on someone else

-Haha, this is for the discontented spouse.
-You have your supportive husband, yet you keep eyeing the tall, dark and handsome guy in the next street.
+Haha, this is for the disgruntled spouse.
+You have your supportive husband, yet you keep eyeing the tall, dark, handsome guy on the next street.

 Your wife is beautiful and caring, yet you keep crushing on a fairer lady at work.
 You don’t know what you’re playing with.